GeorgeNonis/Note-Manager/README.md

 1. Never get/post requests to Root(/) -- DONE
 2. Never have action names in http requests -- DONE
 3. Also use more appropiate names like for => /color it could be /update_colors <= --DONE
-4. Use import in back as well to be consistent
+4. Use import in back as well to be consistent --DONE
 5. Consistent with backend status code --DONE

 /api/v1/{resource}?{queryParameters}